ZhenglinZhou/HeadStudio/README.md

 ## Acknowledgements
 - HeadStudio is developed by ReLER at Zhejiang University, all copyright reserved.
-- Our work is highly inspired by [INSTA](https://arxiv.org/pdf/2211.12499v2.pdf) and [GaussianAvatars](https://arxiv.org/pdf/2312.02069.pdf).
-Thanks for their great works!
 - Thanks [threestudio](https://github.com/threestudio-project/threestudio), we use it as base framework.
 - Thanks [PlayHT](https://play.ht/), we use it for text to audio generation.
 - Thanks [TalkSHOW](https://arxiv.org/pdf/2212.04420.pdf), we use it for audio-based avatar driven.